 In the travel space there are lots of opportunity to generate revenue from ancillary products.
 If your website is an ecommerce one where people can book your product online, do you offer the facility to book accommodation also?
 If not, why not?

-Here's one case study of an accommodation provider in Costa Rica using TrekkSoft to sell activities on its website.
-Balmer's Herberge is another example, as a hostel in Switzerland that sells tours and activities as add-ons to room bookings.
+Balmer's Herberge is a good example, as a hostel in Switzerland that sells tours and activities as add-ons to room bookings.
 You can read more of our case studies and spotlight interviews here.

 You’re in the travel space so you should be selling all things travel related.
 Whether it’s hostels, homestays or hotels, the main players in all these spaces have ancillary programmes.